Five inheritance tax planning tips to help manage the inheritance tax payable on your estate

 - You can make gifts to people getting married, up to: £5,000 from each parent of the couple, £2,500 from each grandparent or remote relative, £2,500 from bridegroom to bride (and vice versa) and between civil partners, or £1,000 from anyone else.

 2. Gift excess income

-The simplest and easiest way to reduce the amount of your estate liable for IHT (other than spending it!) is to give away excess income not required for day-to-day expenses i.e. ‘excess income’.
+Our second inheritance tax planning tip is the simplest and easiest way to reduce the amount of your estate liable for IHT (other than spending it!) – and that is to give away excess income not required for day-to-day expenses i.e. ‘excess income’.